 Recently my grandmothers daughter that was POA over all my grandmothers stuff passed away and the power fell to her eldest daughter.
 Her daughter that was POA had a life insurance policy that the eldest daughter up in New York claims she s taking over but needed a new signature from my grandmother...
 Read more »

 If someone has the mental capacity to sign, but cannot physically sign on their own, it is acceptable just to make an "x", have someone assist with holding the pen, or can even direct someone to sign their name.
-However, if the person's mental state is such that he/she does not understand what he...Read more »
+However, if the person's mental state is such that he/she does not...Read more »

 Very complex question with no easy or simple answer.
 If he believes he was terminated due to age, he will need to file with the EEOC.
 However, it is very important for him to consult with an experienced employment attorney.